HDSB-GWS-Brooks-202223-ICS3-01/ICS3-Guessing-Game-Template/rubric.md

 ### Level 3 Requirements

 - [ ] Use the randint command within your program to enhance functionality.
+- [ ] Game can be replayed without running the program again (loops!)

 ### Level 4 Requirements

-- [ ] Game can be replayed without running the program again (loops!)
+- [ ] Use error checking and loops to make sure the program doesn’t crash.

 - [ ] **4+** Make it awesome!
 Improve the program by adding extra features.